 There are various health benefits of eating vegan.
 It may encourage good heart health, help you lose weight and even alleviate pain from arthritis.
 However, there are some nutrients which your body needs to function properly and which a vegan diet doesn’t provide you with.
 Fortunately, these can be easily supplemented, so here are some of the supplements that you’ll need if you’re on a vegan diet.

 This particular vitamin is probably the most necessary one for vegans to take as a supplement.
-Vitamin B12 is a nutrient which we get from eating meat, fish and eggs, all of which vegan diet doesn’t include.
-The problem is that our bodies need B12 to promote good cell health, and if there’s a deficiency of it in the body, it could lead to such complications as anemia, bone disease, heart disease and nervous system damage.
+Vitamin B12 is a nutrient which we get from eating meat, fish, and eggs, all of which a vegan diet doesn’t include.
+The problem is that our bodies need B12 to promote good cell health, and if there’s a deficiency of it in the body, it could lead to such complications as anemia, bone disease, heart disease, and nervous system damage.
 It could even be tied to infertility.
 And even though vitamin B12 deficiency is something that could happen to anybody, even to those who eat meat and fish regularly, vegans are at a much higher risk.
-Food such as spirulina, nutritional yeast and some mushrooms grown in soil loaded with B12 might help, but the best bet is to take vitamin B12 supplements and B12-fortified foods, such as cereals or various plant milks.
+Food such as spirulina, nutritional yeast, and some mushrooms grown in soil loaded with B12 might help, but the best bet is to take vitamin B12 supplements and B12-fortified foods, such as cereals or various plant milks.
+Accordingly, something else that can be taken alongside B12 is a brain-boosting tonic such as nanofuel.
+Just remember to always do plenty of research when using multiple supplements to avoid any potential interactions.

 This precious vitamin is important for good immune function, as well as mood regulation.
 It also helps our body absorb other nutrients, including calcium and phosphorus.
 The best way to get enough of vitamin D is to spend at least 15 minutes a day in the direct sun, especially when it’s at its strongest.
 However, this can prove to be problematic, since in order to protect ourselves from sunburn and to prevent cancer, it’s highly recommended that we wear sunscreen, which doesn’t allow normal production of vitamin D. Also, if the weather isn’t perfect, meaning that it’s cloudy and cold, people wear clothes which cover their skin and, again, the body is unable to produce sufficient levels of this vitamin.
 Vitamin D is added to dairy products, such as milk or yogurt, but these aren’t included in vegan diet.
 For vegans, it mostly comes down to fortified cereals, but these aren’t enough, which is why taking supplements is the best way to go.